 Cards and Stationery Logo Ideas:

 A simple, timeless logo that works well for a specialty store selling high-end writing materials.
 The quill and ink bottle add a touch of class, which is reinforced by the elegant Cormorant Garamond typeface.
 The tranquil turquoise color scheme would be eye-catching and luxurious on black.

 Three silhouettes of a bulldog clip, plastic thumbtack, and stapler make this a great fit for a provider of quality office supplies.
 The varying shades of green would suit an eco-friendly business, while the versatile Philosopher typeface works as a display font but is also suited to smaller texts.

 An icon depicting a variety of neatly arranged stationery supplies is bound to attract customers who crave a more organized desk space.
-The Barlow typeface with its rounded edges adds an element of comfort to the logo, which makes for a more approachable brand.
+The Barlow typeface, with its rounded edges, adds an element of comfort to the logo, which is complemented by the shades of aqua, creating an inviting impression.

-The Metamorphous font, with its Gothic and Renaissance influences, creates a romantic feel when placed above an icon that resembles a hastily scribbled note.
+The Metamorphous typeface, with its Gothic and Renaissance influences, creates a romantic feel when placed beneath an icon that resembles a hastily scribbled note.
 Great for a store that sells bespoke journals and cute, personalized stationery.
 The lush green color adds a refreshing touch.

 A fountain pen on a shield flanked by laurel wreaths creates an icon that conveys status and excellence.
 The Cormorant Garamond Bold font further hints at tradition, creating a logo reminiscent of university or sports club emblems, while the aquamarine color scheme reinforces the refined aesthetic.

 Ideal for a brand that makes calligraphy supplies, as indicated by the feather icon and the elegant Cormorant Garamond typeface.
 The green feather may also be taken for a leaf, hinting at an eco-friendly brand.
-The tilted square is somewhat reminiscent of a diamond, suggesting luxury stationery and cards.
+The tilted square is reminiscent of a diamond, suggesting luxury stationery and cards.

 How do I make a cards and stationery logo?